horcruxes7/Home_Pages/content/home/projects.md

 content:
   # Page type to display.
 E.g. project.
   page_type: project
+   # Choose how much pages you would like to display (0 = all pages)
+  count: 2
+  # Choose how many pages you would like to offset by
+  offset: 0
   # Default filter index (e.g. 0 corresponds to the first `filter_button` instance below).
   filter_default: 0